- Toothache plant

 - You are using a diuretic (water pill) for blood pressure or for swelling: Animal studies show Spilanthes can promote urination and may increase the risk of adverse effects.

-- You have prostate cancer: Animal studies show that Spilanthes stimulates male hormone production.
+- You have prostate cancer: Animal studies show that Spilanthes stimulates male hormone production, especially at high doses.
 This may affect the actions of the drugs used to treat prostate cancer.

 For Healthcare Professionals

 Spilanthes acmella is an herbaceous plant that belongs to the family Asteraceae.
-It is well-known in traditional systems of medicine throughout Asia and South America, where it is known as Jambu.
+It is used in traditional medicine throughout Asia and South America, where it is known as Jambu.
 The leaves are used for culinary purposes, and the flowers have been used for their numbing and pain-relieving properties, earning the plant such common names as the toothache plant.
-It has also been noted to relieve stomatitis, have taste-activating properties, and to induce a salivary response.
-Spilanthes is used to help relieve side effects from cancer treatments such as dry mouth, gum irritation, loss or changes in taste sensation, and to stimulate appetite.
+In addition, it has been noted to relieve stomatitis, have taste-activating properties, and to induce a salivary response.

 In vitro, a hydroethanolic extract of S. acmella produced cytotoxic effects in tumor cell cytoskeletons (16).
+In murine models of 5-fluorouracil-induced intestinal mucositis, spilanthol from A. oleracea reduced inflammation (20).
 However, human data are lacking.

 Mechanism of Action

-Antinociceptive effects of the various plant species have been attributed to their anti-inflammatory properties (11) and engagement of opioid receptors (9).
+Antinociceptive effects with this botanical have been attributed to anti-inflammatory properties (11) and engagement of opioid receptors (9).
 Compounds that induce the tingling sensation associated with topical application or chewing of jambu include spilanthol, and to a lesser degree acmellonate (4).
 Taste-activating alkamide compounds that induce a salivary response have also been identified (4).
 Spilanthol is among the most active alkamides isolated from aerial parts of A. oleracea to demonstrate insecticidal (14) and acaricidal (15) activity.
-It was also found to significantly inhibit cytochrome P4502E1, but the physiological significance of this inhibition is not clear (17).

 In animal models, spilanthol isolated from S. acmella reduced inflammatory responses via nuclear factor kappa-B inactivation (6).
 Potential mechanisms for gastroprotective effects with rhamnogalacturonan, a polysaccharide isolated from A. oleracea, include protectively binding to the mucosal surface, increasing mucus synthesis, scavenging radicals, and diminishing secretions of acid and pepsin (12).
 Other research suggests that rhamnogalacturonan promotes the restoration of epithelial continuity via epithelial cell proliferation and enhances mucin production to promote gastric ulcer healing (13).

-An animal study found that an S. acmella ethanolic flower extract, rich in alkylamides, affected male sexual functioning by increasing levels of testosterone, follicle-stimulating hormone (FSH), and luteinizing hormone (LH) (5).
+In vivo studies suggest potential teratogenic activity in embryos may be due to various spilanthol metabolites (21).
+An animal study found that an S. acmella ethanolic flower extract, rich in alkylamides, affected male sexual functioning by increasing levels of testosterone, follicle-stimulating hormone (FSH), and luteinizing hormone (LH) (5), with the effect being significant and lasting at high doses.

 Patients with androgen-sensitive prostate cancer: In an animal study, an alkylamide-rich S. acmella ethanolic flower extract increased levels of testosterone, follicle-stimulating hormone (FSH), and luteinizing hormone (LH) (5).

-- Cytochrome P4502E1 (CYP2E1) substrates: Spilanthol significantly inhibits CYP2E1 (17), and may increase adverse effects of substrate drugs, including those used in general anesthesia such as isoflurane and sevoflurane.
+- Cytochrome P4502E1 (CYP2E1) substrates: In vitro studies suggest spilanthol significantly inhibits CYP2E1 (17).
+Clinical relevance has yet to be determined, although drugs in this class include those used in general anesthesia such as isoflurane and sevoflurane.

-- Antiandrogen drugs (bicalutamide, flutamide, abiraterone): S. acmella may increase testosterone levels (5) and counter the effects of these drugs.
+- Antiandrogen drugs (bicalutamide, flutamide, abiraterone): In animal studies, S. acmella may increase testosterone levels (5).
+Clinical relevance has yet to be determined.

-- Diuretics: S. acmella has loop diuretic activity (7), and may have additive effects with other diuretic drugs.
+- Diuretics: In animal studies, S. acmella has loop diuretic activity (7), and may have additive effects with other diuretic drugs.